-This weekend we debuted our new traveling, outdoor exhibition and IMAX-style film projection venue at Lummi Nation, with a presentation of “Whale People: Protectors of the Sea“, featuring a 3,000 pound killer whale totem and an award-winning film that tells the story of the environmental emergency through the figure of the orca.
+This weekend we debuted our new traveling, outdoor exhibition and IMAX-style film projection venue, with a presentation of “Whale People: Protectors of the Sea“, featuring a 3,000 pound killer whale totem and an award-winning film that tells the story of the environmental emergency through the figure of the orca.

-Much gratitude to all involved, including Tribal Council Member Freddie Lane, Jewell James and Doug James of the House of Tears Carvers, Former Lummi Nation Chairman Jay Julius, and Otong Durahim, the Indigenous artist from Indonesia who worked with us to design and fabricate this traveling venue.
+Much gratitude to all involved, including the film’s narrators, Chief Bill James (Lummi), Amy George (Tsleil-Waututh), and Jewell James (Lummi), as well as Lummi tribal member Freddie Lane, Jewell and Doug James of the House of Tears Carvers, Former Lummi Nation Chairman Jay Julius, Otong Durahim, the Indigenous artist from Indonesia who worked with us to design and fabricate this traveling venue, and underwater videographer Florian Graner.
 We raise our hands to you.